bootcoding-developer/software_development_training/projects/online_restaurant/README.md

 ![License]
 -->

-## Objective
-Bootcoding want to help students to improve coding skills along with analytical and problem-solving abilities which is essential for a Software Engineer role.

 ## Project Description
 A real time project case study where we have to provide online restaurant guide and food ordering platform that allows users to order meals from restaurants and have them delivered.